|

 The Tishomingo Jazz

-Band PERSONNEL click on to the titles to hear Beale Street Blues Wolverine Blues Side-walk Blues As Long as I Live Go Ghana Mood Indigo Ole Man Mose Savoy Blues Panama
+PERSONNEL click on to the titles to hear these recordings taken at the KINGS HALL, HERNE BAY 1960 Beale Street Blues Wolverine Blues Side-walk Blues As Long as I Live Go Ghana Mood Indigo Ole Man Mose Savoy Blues Panama

 Another fine write-up from local Herne Bay historian Ralph